TCU September Lightning Complex: Progression

 TCU September Lightning Complex fire burning in Chinese Camp, California on September 3, 2025.

-The TCU September Lightning Complex was first reported during the evening of September 2, 2025, near Chinese Camp, California in Tuolumne County.
-The cause was attributed to lightning from a widespread thunderstorm outbreak that ignited multiple fires across the Sierra Nevada foothills.
+The TCU September Lightning Complex was first reported during the morning of September 2, 2025.
+A series of fires were ignited across Calaveras, Tuolumne, Stanislaus and San Joaquin Counties.
+The largest and most damaging fire, the “6-5” fire near Chinese Camp, California in Tuolumne County was discovered midday after multiple thunderstorms cells passed through Tuolumne County.
+Additional large fires within the complex consisted of the “2-2” fire east of Farmington in Stanislaus County, the “2-3” fire near Copperopolis in Calaveras County, the “2-7” fire near Murphys in Calaveras County, the “2-8” fire near Copperopolis in Calaveras County, and the “6-2” fire near Chinese Camp in Tuolumne County.
+In total 21 fires were ignited during the day of September 2, which overwhelmed the units initial attack resources.
+Additional resources from outside the unit and region responded to assist with the suppression of the fires within the complex.
+The cause of all fires in the complex was attributed to lightning from a widespread thunderstorm outbreak that ignited multiple fires across the Sierra Nevada foothills.

 Within its first operational period, the complex had grown to more than 2,000 acres, driven by hot temperatures, low humidity, and erratic winds.
 By the morning of September 3, it had expanded to over 13,700 acres with containment at 15 percent.

-The fire advanced rapidly through the historic town of Chinese Camp, destroying and damaging numerous structures before firefighters were able to establish control lines around the community.
+The “6-5” fire advanced rapidly through the historic town of Chinese Camp, destroying and damaging numerous structures before firefighters were able to establish control lines around the community.
 Spot fires ignited ahead of the main front, forcing road closures along California State Route 49 and California State Route 120.

 By September 4, the complex was still active, and containment efforts were underway on all active fires; mop-up was ongoing where containment lines had been established.
 At that time it was approximately 13,790 acres in size with about 15% containment.

 Over the following days, firefighting crews expanded control lines, continued mop-up operations, and monitored weather and fire behavior.

 As of September 13, 2025, the TCU September Lightning Complex has been declared 100% contained, with a final acreage of 13,869 acres.
 All individual fires in the complex are fully contained.